davisriedel/obsidian-typewriter-mode/README.md

 **This plugin is currently in BETA.** _Please feel free to open an issue if you find any bugs._

+## Compatibility

+This plugin is compatible with Obsidian v0.15.0 and above.
+It does not support the legacy editor.

 ## Installation

 To install community plugins make sure `safe mode` is turned off in Obsidian's settings.